ngocthieuff/nft-starter-study-notes/Smart contract/Constructor.md

 <img src="/assets/images/smart_contract/constructor.jpg" />

 #### :sparkles: Abstract contract - internal constructor:

+!!!
+Note: This contract may be abstract, it may not implement an abstract parent's methods completely or it may not invoke an inherited contract's constructor correctly.

 ```solidity
 // Solidity program to demonstrate
 // creating a constructor